leogaggl/betterforboothby/content/page/get-involved.md

 title: "Get Involved"
 weight: 4
 description: "Join the Better for Boothby movement and help us build a better future for our community.
 Find out how you can get involved, from volunteering to signing up for our mailing list."
-keywords: ["get involved", "volunteer", "join", "community", "boothby", "politics"]
+keywords: ["get involved", "volunteer", "join", "community", "Electorate of Boothby", "politics"]
 ---

-Building a better future for Boothby is a community effort, and we can't do it without you.
+Building a better future for the Electorate of Boothby is a community effort, and we can't do it without you.
 Every conversation, every volunteer hour, and every donation helps us get closer to electing a truly independent voice for our electorate.

 Here are the best ways you can get involved and make a real difference.

 ### 1. Stay Informed: Join Our Mailing List

-Be the first to hear about campaign updates, events, and key political issues affecting Boothby.
+Be the first to hear about campaign updates, events, and key political issues affecting the Electorate of Boothby.
 We will never share your details.

 **[-> Sign up for the Better for Boothby mailing list here!](http://eepurl.com/iJt_7g)**